nerdai/mvml-assignment/COMMENTARY.md

     - These objects have a typical sklearn API and can be easily saved into a binary after training.
-- In order to promote reproducibility and portability of the model and pipeline, the package has been Dockerized.
+- In order to promote reproducibility and portability of the model and pipeline, the package has been Dockerized (and random state set to `SGDClassifier`).
 - Standing up a service for the ML model was not considered here, though it's understood that this step can be made straightforward with the use of tools such as FastAPI, Kubernetes etc.